 In IBC AMVP prediction mode, the block vector (BV) is signaled as an index to the merge/AMVP candidate list of block vector predictors (BVP) and a block vector difference (BVD).
 The BVD is implicitly signaled as a module of each of its components and their respective signs.

-This proposal exploits the IBC reference region constrain to determine the components sign in the decoder side without explicit signaling when certain conditions are met.
+This proposal exploits the IBC reference region constraint to determine one or both of the component signs at the decoder side without explicit signaling when certain conditions are met.

 Another technique used in VVC for improving compression performance of intra prediction is Multiple Reference Line Prediction (MRLP) [3].
 Figure 1 illustrates a block to be predicted and a set of its 3 reference lines, one of which can be used as a reference.
 It is worth noting that the option of selecting a reference line out of this set is available only for intra prediction modes in an MPM list (a primary MPM list in the case of ECM [2]).